Japan is a founding member of the IEA.

 In-depth country review

-The 2016 and 2008 IEA review of Japan's energy policies is available for free download.
+The 2016 and 2008 IEA review of Japan's energy policies are available for free download.

 This review analyses the energy policy challenges facing Japan and provides recommendations for further policy improvements.
 It is intended to help guide the country towards a more secure, sustainable and affordable energy future.